What Does an Office Fit-Out Actually Cost in Dubai?

 About This Guide

 Published by TR Design Build, a commercial interior fit-out contractor with over 15 years of experience delivering projects across Dubai, Abu Dhabi, Riyadh, Jeddah, Doha, and Muscat.
-The rates in this guide are derived from our own project portfolio and reflect current market conditions as of early 2026.
+The rates in this guide are derived from our own project portfolio and reflect current market conditions as of April 2026.

 We update this page quarterly.
 For project-specific budgeting, try our free cost calculator or get in touch for a consultation.